 In 1991, I joined the Anglo-German Foundation for the Study of Industrial Society as Projects Director.
 The Foundation, which had its main seat in London, was a registered charity funded by the British and German governments to support the beneficial development of industrial society by increasing knowledge exchange and policy co-operation between Britain and Germany.
 This was mainly done through the funding of comparative research projects and associated knowledge exchange activities in the fields of economic, environmental and social policy.
 I was made Deputy Director in 2000 and moved to Berlin to set up and run the Foundation’s German office.
 In January 2005 I returned to Britain to take over as Director, in which role I initiated and oversaw the Foundation's biggest and most ambitious project, a four-year research initiative which set the seal on the Foundation's work since 1973 and enabled it to close down, having fulfilled to the satisfaction of its funders its founding purpose, on the expiry of its Royal Charter in 2009.

 I now work more widely across social science research and knowledge exchange, but also with an increasing specialism in environmental policy.
 I am Convenor (and joint Founder) of the British-German Environment Forum and joint Series Editor of a book series for Oxford University Press.
 I was a member of the panel on European Studies for the UK Research Assessment Exercise 2005-2008, a Visiting Professor in European business and environment policy at Anglia Ruskin University in Cambridge 2009-12, a member of the Advisory Council for the UK Foreign Office's Wilton Park conference centre 2005-9, and remain a member of the advisory board of the British German Forum.
 I am Coordinator of the think tank Green House, and joint Editor of their recent book 'The Post-Growth Project'.
-Over the past three years I have also translated two major books on environmental politics, written a report on the British trade unions for a German political thinktank, and a number of articles for environmental bodies and journals.
+Over the past three years I have also translated four major books on politics and history and written a number of articles for environmental bodies and journals.
 I have given many invited talks and chaired numerous conferences and events at venues including the British Academy and the House of Commons.